Edowndotdown/Windows10OnWindows11/README.md

         4. Go to next section in installation guide "Setup Process"

-    Releases > ISO Installation
+    Releases > EXE Installation

-        1. Download ISO from releases
+        1. Download EXE from releases

-        2. Mount ISO.
-If not prompted, right click and run Autorun.inf (Might need to show hidden files in explorer)
+        2. Run EXE.
+WARNING May be detected as malware.
+See Warnings for help.
+Alternativly, turn off virus protection for installation.

-        3. Go to next section in installation guide "Setup Process"
+        3. Go to next section in installation guide "Setup Process" after following prompts until acess to admin privliges is presented.

-        4. After installation is complete, you may eject the ISO
+        4. After installation is complete, you may delete exe

     Setup Process

-        1. If not already, run the Program (Autorun.inf for ISO) (RUNME.bat or WoW.bat for Source Code)
+        1. If not already, run the Program (WoW.exe for EXE install) (RUNME.bat or WoW.bat for Source Code)

         2. Give Admin Access When Prompted